starranuk/dice-game/README.md

  - Branding Logo
  - Game title "Add the Dots"
  - The Player and Computer score icons and scores.
- - Game Instructions via pop-up "sweetalert2" .
+ - **Game Instructions** via pop-up "sweetalert2" .

 ![Game Instructions](https://starranuk.github.io/dice-game/assets/readme_files/game-inst.png)

- - A reset button and pop-up "sweetalert2" which contains a warning "*You will lose your scores!, press the Cancel button if you have changed your mind and would like to go back to your game*".
+ - A **Reset Button** and pop-up "sweetalert2" which contains a warning "*You will lose your scores!, press the Cancel button if you have changed your mind and would like to go back to your game*".

 ![Reset Alert Message](https://starranuk.github.io/dice-game/assets/readme_files/resetalert.png)

- - An input field for the player to add their name.
+ - An "**Enter your name**" input field for the player to add their name.
 This is used to advise the player whether their answer is correct or incorrect.
 There are no game issues if the player does not enter their name.

 ![Enter your name](https://starranuk.github.io/dice-game/assets/readme_files/name.png)